Frequently Asked Questions

 Yes, at the discretion of the admissions committee, students may be accepted with lower GPAs, especially if they have relevant work experience in the field.

-UMass Lowell juniors and seniors (from any major) can apply by filling out the BA/MA Application Form (pdf) and returning it to Graduate Admissions in Dugan Hall, 883 Broadway Street, Suite 110.
+UMass Lowell juniors and seniors (from any major) can apply by filling out the BA/MA Application Form (pdf) and returning it to Graduate Admissions in One University Avenue, Cumnock Hall, Suite 110, Lowell, MA 01854.
 You cannot apply online to the Accelerated BA to MA.

 How do I apply to the Master of Arts or Graduate Certificate?